FatimaSiddiqa/RAG-with-document-lifecycle/README.md

-# RAG based chatbot with a document lifecycle functionality
+# RAG-based chatbot with a document lifecycle functionality
-Manage the knowledge of your AI in real time with the document lifecycle functionality See response evaluations
+Manage the knowledge of your AI in real-time with the document lifecycle functionality See response evaluations
-Seperate admin panel to check backend status, manage files.
+Separate admin panel to check backend status, and manage files.

 ## To run this application, follow these steps:

-Step 01: set your GROQ api key as an environment variable
+Step 01: set your GROQ API key as an environment variable

 Step 02: run final.py code as 'python final.py' to set up the backend